Surgery to remove an ovarian cyst

 Svetlana Victorovna

-Head of the outpatient department, gynecologist, endocrinologist
+Head of the endocrinology department, gynecologist, endocrinologist

 Makarischev Alexei Yakovlevich